ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The `3161-ctt` COSE _unprotected_ header parameter MUST be used for the mode described in {{sec-cose-then-timestamp}}.

-The message imprint sent in the request to the TSA MUST be either:
+The MessageImprint sent in the request to the TSA MUST be:

-* the hash of the signature field of the `COSE_Sign1` message.
+* the hash of the signature field of the `COSE_Sign1` message, or
 * the hash of the signatures field of the `COSE_Sign` message.

 In either case, to minimize dependencies, the hash algorithm SHOULD be the same as the algorithm used for signing the COSE message.